devFari/Oracle-Next-Education/README.md

 # 🚀 Oracle Next Education

-### 👋 Olá, sou Matheus H N Farias
+### 👋 Hi, I'm Matheus H N Farias

-💼 **Profissão:** Assistente de TI
+💼 **Profession:** IT Assistant
-📊 **Nível de experiência:** Junior
+📊 **Experience Level:** Junior
-🎯 **Expectativas:** Tenho espectativas de seguir no programa pela carreira de Data Science
+🎯 **Expectations:** I have expectations to follow the program for a career in Data Science.

-## 📌 Sobre este repositório
+## 📌 About this repository
-Este repositório faz parte do meu aprendizado no programa **Oracle Next Education**, onde desenvolvo projetos e aprimoro minhas habilidades.
-Aqui você encontrará códigos, desafios e anotações sobre minha jornada.
+This repository is part of my learning journey in the **Oracle Next Education** program, where I develop projects and improve my skills.
+Here you will find codes, challenges, and notes about my journey.

-## 🛠️ Tecnologias utilizadas
+## 🛠️ Technologies Used
 - **Artificial Intelligence**

   ![ChatGPT](https://img.shields.io/badge/chatGPT-74aa9c?style=for-the-badge&logo=openai&logoColor=white)